millerms/CranburyChiropractic/_pages/services.md

 ---

 ## Not sure where to start?
-If you’re not sure which service fits best, we can help.
+- If you’re not sure which service fits best, we can help.
 Our **Neurologic Approach** page explains how we find your limiter and shape care.
 If steadiness is your main concern, jump straight to **Balance & Stability**.
+- If you’re looking for adjustments or soft-tissue work, check out **Full-Spine & Extremities**.
+For persistent spots, see **Shockwave Therapy (ESWT)** or **Cold Laser Therapy**.
+- If you have any questions or need assistance, don’t hesitate to reach out.
 {: .reveal .reveal--up }

 ---